FEATURE: Severe heat wave grips India – Authorities can draw on insights from Ahmedabad experience

 Moreover, pre-monsoon showers have been absent.
 North, East and Central India have remained dry.
 The drought situation is very intense.
 The country is reeling under one of the worst droughts ever, which, according to the Indian government, has affected 256 of the total 765 districts; this is slightly more than one third of the geographical area of the country.
 Approximately 330 million people in these 256 districts have been affected by the severe drought which has created distress in agriculture and the rural economy.

 Heat wave preparedness across India, in fact South Asia, may be one of the concrete follow up measures to the Sendai Framework for Disaster Risk Reduction (SFDRR) which demanded integration of disaster risk reduction with climate change adaptation.
 CDKN and ODI have supported India’s National Disaster Management Authority find ways to address such integration.

-CDKN has made a historic difference in making over 10 million people in three cities of India aware of the upcoming heat wave this summer, and making three leading cities prepared to ensure that there are no causalities related to heat stress.
+CDKN has supported efforts in three cities in India to raise awareness of the upcoming heat wave this summer, and prepare the cities to minimise causalities related to heat stress.

 The three leading cities are Ahmedabad in Gujarat, Bhubaneswar in Odisha and Nagpur in Maharashtra.

 The summer of 2016 marks the fourth year running that the Ahmedabad Municipal Corporation is launching a Heat Action Plan.
 The focus is on protecting lives as well as livelihoods of people of Ahmedabad.

 AMC will protect children in schools, street vendors in open markets, and construction workers across the city.